marcj/angular-desktop-ui/packages/angular-test/src/assets/docs/getting-started.md

 ```

-Open `polyfills.ts` and uncomment the import of zone.js.
+Open now `polyfills.ts` and uncomment the import of zone.js.
 Make sure to provide a simple noop implementation as follows:

 ```typescript
 // import 'zone.js/dist/zone';  // Included with Angular CLI.